top of page

 Frequently Asked Questions About Church Membership

-What is required to be a member of Vandalia Baptist Temple?
+What is required to be a member of Vandalia Baptist?

 If I want to become a member, how can I join?